-The reference section provides additional information on topics such as lubricants, fluids and their system capacities, fuel and torque specifications, and converting between metric and SAE measurement.
-It also details the acronyms, abbreviations, and technical terminology used in this publication.
+The reference section provides additional information such as lubricants, fluids, and system capacities, fuel and torque specifications, conversion chart, and a list of acronyms, abbreviations, and terms used in this publication.

-Lubricants, Fluids, and System Capacities 6.1
+6.1 Lubricants, Fluids, and System Capacities

 To prevent damage to the machine, do not exceed the stated capacity when filling a fluid reservoir.